 - Denied job opportunities

-It should be noted that harassment is a different matter.
-Discrimination and harassment are not the same.
+It should be noted that harassment is a different cause of action and has different elements than discrimination.

 - Field work sites